 Absecon schools — Holy Spirit High School is located at 500 S New Rd, Absecon NJ 08201.
-500 S New Rd is in the 08201 ZIP code in Absecon, NJ The school district for Holy Spirit High School is the Diocese Of Camden Education Office.
-Holy Spirit High School is a Catholic school that serves grade levels 9 - 12.
+500 S New Rd is in the 08201 ZIP code in Absecon, NJ Holy Spirit High School is a Private school that serves grade levels 9 - 12.

 Have a question?
 Visit our Help Center to find the answer

 These reviews include feedback from parents, students, former students, administrators and other staff.
 This feedback